LowellInstruments/ddh_new/docs/source/index.rst

 Welcome to DDH's documentation!
 ===============================

-..
-  this is the format for a comment

 This is the documentation for the Deck Data Hub, or simply DDH, system from Lowell Instruments.
 Along the following sections, we are going to explain what a DDH is, how it works and how to configure it.